-To realize high-temporal resolution, we design an asynchronous event-driven frontend where sparse features are detected and tracked in an event-by-event manner, as depicted in Fig.~\ref{fig:frontend1}.
-Although separate event-driven feature detecting and tracking methods have been proposed in previous literature, a whole event-driven frontend needs further design on strategies of screening and maintenance.
-Concretely, we leverage a registration table to record the unique identifier of each active event feature.
+As shown in Alg.~\ref{alg AsynEIO_Frontend}, the registration table $\mathcal{G}$ records the unique identifier $i$ of new event features.
 The pixel location of each event feature can be infer from its index in the registration table.
-Then, the unique identifier is mapped to the corresponding feature trajectory and its independent tracker.
-When a event measurement is obtained, we first search in the registration table to determine if its neighbor region already exists activate event features.
-If there is at least one active event feature, we utilize the identifier-tracker map to find the corresponding tracker and feed the event measurement to it.
-The movement of active feature will be reported by the tracker and collected into the feature trajectory.
-Otherwise, we update the SAE and determine if a FA-Harris \cite{li2019fa} corner feature can be detected at the pixel location of this event measurement.
+Then, the unique identifier is mapped to the corresponding feature trajectory $\boldsymbol{F}_{i}$ and its independent tracker $\mathcal{T}_{i}$ (combined into a pair variable $\mathcal{P}_{i}$).
+When an event measurement $\boldsymbol{e}_{j}$ is obtained, we first update the Surface of Active Events (SAE) $\mathcal{S}$ and \emph{Search} the registration table $\mathcal{G}$ to determine whether active event features already exist in its neighboring region (Line 4-5).
+If there is at least one active event feature, we utilize the identifier-tracker map $\mathcal{M}$ to find the corresponding tracker and feed the event measurement to it (Line 6-8).
+The movement of active feature will be reported by the tracker and collected into the feature trajectory (Line 11).
+The searched unique identifier $k$ in the registration table will also be moved to the corresponding location (Line 12).
+Otherwise, we \emph{Query} the SAE $\mathcal{S}$ to determine if a FA-Harris \cite{li2019fa} corner feature can be detected at the pixel location of $\boldsymbol{e}_{j}$ (Line 16-17).
+Once a new event feature is reported, an individual tracker $\mathcal{T}_{i}$ \cite{alzugaray2020haste} is created and added in the set $\Phi$ (Line 18-23) for subsequent tracking.
+Accordingly, it is registered in the registration table $\mathcal{G}$ (Line 24).

-Since the registration table has the same width and height as the resolution of event cameras, it is high-efficient to access and modify elements in the registration table.
-The search of existing features only pays attention to a small patch within the registration table, and thus has a low time complexity.
-The small patch also reject the feature clustering and realize sparse features.
-Similarly, the detection only occurs at the location of the current event measurement and is thus efficient.